Morian77/galvinblog/content/posts/Windows 10 update Error.md

 - If you get the following screen, click on Advanced options.

 ![Image Description](/images/Pasted%20image%2020250122080132.png)
+- When you get to this screen you need to click on Troubleshoot to enter the Advanced Options menu.
 ![Image Description](/images/Pasted%20image%2020250122081229.png)
+- From here you are going to click on Startup Settings, then click on Restart.
 ![Image Description](/images/Pasted%20image%2020250122081035.png)

 ![Image Description](/images/Pasted%20image%2020250122081241.png)
+- Now that your computer has Restarted to this menu, you need to press 4 on your keyboard to enter Safe Mode.
 ![Image Description](/images/Pasted%20image%2020250122081254.png)
+- From here you will see a similar update screen, but it will be removing the update and cleaning up the install.
+- After the update Blue Screen Windows will launch in Safe Mode.
+- Once the system has loaded, you can Restart your computer again and it should load correctly.